Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Introduction

-To illustrate this, consider a U-OOD detector trained on a dataset of chest X-rays and intended for deployment in conjunction with a certain X-ray scanner.
-Within this context, the likelihood of encountering faulty images from scanner mishandling is magnitudes higher than encountering an image from a telescope or an image of the ocean.
-Furthermore, the exact composition of the OOD distribution depends entirely on external factors such as the scanner type and user proficiency.
-As a result, U-OOD works that synthesize anomalies (e.g.,~\cite{schluter2022natural}) to simulate the OOD distribution are unable to capture this.
-Instead, an approach where an initial U-OOD detector, agnostic to the OOD distribution, is gradually updated during deployment to consider the actual OOD distribution is needed in practice (see \cref{fig:teaser}).
+However, this assumption fails to consider the underlying motivation of OOD detection, that is, improving the reliability of \textit{deployed} downstream models.
+Treating OOD data as arising from a generic, unconcentrated distribution is a disconnect from the reality that deployment environments inherently impose a specific, concentrated OOD context.
+We argue that the OOD context must be inferred from the deployment setting, and, in turn, the deployment context fully determines a \textit{concentrated} OOD distribution.
+As this context depends on the deployment, U-OOD works that synthesize anomalies \textit{a priori} (e.g.,~\cite{schluter2022natural,tan2021detecting}) to simulate the OOD distribution are inadequate.
+Instead, an approach where an initial U-OOD detector, agnostic to the OOD distribution, is gradually updated during deployment to consider the actual OOD distribution is needed (\cref{fig:teaser}).

 Yet, current U-OOD research has mainly neglected this important consideration.
-Most closely related to this topic are the fields of OOD detection with in-the-wild data~\cite{du2024does,katz2022training} and OOD test-time adaptation~\cite{fan2022simple,zhang2023model}.
-The former assumes access to a large set of unlabeled data consisting of both {\it in-distribution} (ID) and OOD samples, whereas the latter uses the entire unlabeled test set to update a model.
-In both cases, hundreds of OOD samples are used to update their respective models.
-Consequently, this is often unrealistic, considering that OOD samples are scarce in real-world settings.
+While related fields like OOD detection with in-the-wild data~\cite{du2024does,katz2022training} and OOD test-time adaptation~\cite{fan2022simple,zhang2023model} exist, they are predicated on the availability of a large number of test samples: the former relies on a large set of unlabeled data consisting of both ID and OOD samples, while the latter uses the entire unlabeled test set to update a model.
+In both cases, hundreds of OOD samples are used to update their respective models, and performance is only measured after seeing all of them.
+Consequently, this is often unrealistic, considering that OOD samples can be scarce in medical applications.